bicachu/topic-modeling-health-tweets/README.md

 **Dashboard**
 - `app.py` fully defines the Python Dash application with any front-end CSS styling located in the `assets` directory
 - Data needed for the dashboard is stored in `data` directory and requirements for the app in `requirements.txt`
-- `Profile` is needed for Heroku deployment.
+- `Procfile` is needed for Heroku deployment.
 It instructs the linux containerized environment on how to start the app.
 - `merge_sttm_results.py`is script used to merge multiple model results into one dataset for use in dashboard interactions

 **Models & Analysis**
 - All topic models, sentiment analysis, and EDA is located in Jupyter notebooks in the `notebooks` directory
+- `pyLDAvis` directory holds all the gensim model visualization results in corresponding HTML files.
+You must download and run these locally to view.
+- `gsdmm` directory was forked and holds all files and doucmentation needed to run STTM model

 **Other Miscellaneous Files**
 - An example of the Twint scraper usage is located in the `twitter_scraper.ipynb` notebook
 - `preprocessor.py` is script responsible for merging multiple csvs scraped into one
-- `clean_tokenizer.py` is script responsible for cleaning tweet data and tokenizing it
+- `notebooks/clean_tokenizer.py` is script responsible for cleaning tweet data and tokenizing it